flea2003/TrackAnomalyDetection/backend/README.md

 Afterwards, start 3 bash terminals.
 Locate to the kafka folder in each of the terminals.

-Note: if you have managed to start the Druid database, you can omit this step.
+Note: if you have managed to start the Druid database, you might be able to omit the first step.

 In the first one, run the following command to start the Zookeeper server:
 ```bash
 bin/zookeeper-server-start.sh config/zookeeper.properties